 Use #1: setting makeup for an effortlessly dewy look

 My favourite use for this recipe is as a makeup setting spray, hence the title of this post!
 If I’ve been too heavy-handed with my favourite powder, my face can look overly matte and dull.
 I prefer my skin to be on the dewy side.
 Spritzed over makeup, this mist brings some life and sheen back into my skin.
 The result is foundation that stays put without a lifeless, powdered look.

 That being said, glycerin setting sprays work best when the temperature is cold or mild.
 To lock your makeup in place under hot, humid conditions, you’re going to want to use a glycerin-free formula.
-That’s why I came up with this DIY neroli setting spray recipe.
+That’s why I came up with this DIY setting spray without glycerin.

 Use #2: adding extra hydration between layers of product